High Court Enforcement Officers

-Enforcing a High Court Writ
+Enforcing CCJs in the High Court

 The Enforcement Agent may climb a perimeter wall or fence to gain entry to the grounds of the property.
 They can then enter where a door is open.
 If the door is unlocked they are permitted to use the door handle to gain access.
 Under previous regulations they were allowed to gain access via an open window.
 This is no longer permitted.